Sean V. Cohan

 What I Do

 I care most about understanding how software actually works.
-I’m especially interested in networking, systems programming, and the more fundamental structures that make a computer work.
-I like to think about how data moves, how processs actually communicate, and how these layers come together to form a (ideally) seamless experience.
+I’m especially interested in networking, systems programming, and the fundamental structures that make a computer work.
+I like to think about how data moves, how processes actually communicate, and how these layers come together to form a (ideally) seamless experience.

 That said, I think that mindset can apply to everything from front-end web design to low-level hardware-focused roles.
 I enjoy working anywhere I can build something clear, reliable, and useful.